kubeedge/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

 - Lacking of the ability to benchmarking federated class incremental learning.
 - The Paradigm Ianvs support did not provide a distributed benchmarking environment.
-- The Simulation module needs to be updated.

 ### 1.2 Goals